GFDRR/open-risk-data-dashboard/docs/glossary.md

 This document intent is to clarify why certain words are used and what they are really about.

+# OpenDRI Applications

+## Country Group

+It is a logical grouping of countries (eg: Small States Islands, etc.).

+## Base Category

+TBD.

+## Element

+An Element is a subcategory of a Base Category.

+## Dataset Categories

+TBD.

+## Dataset Elements

+TBD.

+## Open Data Criteria

+Several criteria are used to assess the openness of a dataset category: availability, computer-readable, license, etc.

+## Front-end

+It is an HTML/CSS/JavaScript set of pages to present informations in the context of user expectations.
+Dynamic data are fetched from the back-end application, via its API.

+## Back-end

+It is a Python application that stores the data in a database and exposes them via an API, to be queried by the front-end application or any other sofware with an Internet access.

+## API

+It is an interface to share and receive structured data.
+It helps to decouple the storage of the data from their presentation.

 # Agile Practices

 ## Iteration